NuGet/NuGetDocs/NuGet.Docs/ndocs/Guides/Build-for-NET Standard.md

 	nuget spec
 </code>

-This will generate a new file `AppLogger.nuspec`
+This shall generate a new file `AppLogger.nuspec`

 Open this file.
 It will look something like this